 This planner retails at $30.00 on the Erin Condren website, because I am in the UK I would of had to pay $19.99 Shipping totaling $49.99 which in today’s current exchange rate is £38.22.
 I didn’t actually pay that amount for it because I brought it of someone on Ebay.
 However, I would pay this for this planner, it’s certainly worth it for an 18 months vertical hardbound planner, in my eyes that equates if I paid full price to £2.12 a month.

 It’s stylish, layout is perfect for my needs, quality is nearly on point bar the front cover.
-Yes I’d say I would definitely re-buy this planner for me in the future.
+Sadly the cover is the put off for me it’s a great planner but not for me in the future.